lujuliana/lujuliana/README.md

 ### Hi there! 👋

-I'm Juliana Lu, a Computer Science and Cognitive Science student at the University of Pennsylvania!
-I'm part of the class of 2024, and my interests include exploring museums, painting, and going on hikes with my dog.
+I'm Juliana Lu, a Computer Science and Cognitive Science student at the University of Pennsylvania.
+I'm part of the class of 2024, and my interests include exploring museums, painting, and going on long hikes with my dog!

 <!--
 **lujuliana/lujuliana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.